zhangjiaobxy/nssrfBinary/README.md

 nssrf 1.0 executable binay - Linux version
 ------------------------

-nssrf 1.0 is implemented in Pyhton.
+nssrf 1.0 is implemented in Python.

 This tool performs global network similarity search based on random forest regression with subgraph signatures.